paulLieber98/verda/README.md

 ### Step 2: Open Chrome Extensions Settings
 1. Open Google Chrome.
 2. In the address bar, type:
 chrome://extensions/
+3. Enable "Developer Mode"
-3. Click "Load unpacked"
+4. Click "Load unpacked"
-4. Select the folder where you extracted the Verda files.
+5. Select the folder where you extracted the Verda files.
-5. The extension should now be loaded and ready to use.
+6. The extension should now be loaded and ready to use.

 ## Team